OSInside/kiwi/doc/source/working_with_kiwi/shell_scripts.rst

    description alone.

-KIWI supports up to two user defined scripts that it runs in the change root environment (chroot) containing your new appliance:
+{kiwi} supports up to two user defined scripts that it runs in the change root environment (chroot) containing your new appliance:

 1. :file:`config.sh` runs the end of the :ref:`prepare step <prepare-step>`